Iron Bowl Preview

 Returns: Both sides sport dangerous returners, Bama has Javier Arenas, who has two punt returns for scores.
 Auburn has Tristan Davis, who has run two kickoffs back.
 Auburn also has Robert Dunn, who has a punt return for a score, and who has made other big returns in the past.
 Lately, however, Dunn has been dangerous for the other team, running backwards, or failing to field punts with room to run.
 Statistically, Auburn enjoys a 7 yard per return advantage in the kick return game, and surprisingly, the two teams have an equal punt return average.
 Slight Advantage: Auburn.

-Placekicking: Auburn’s injuries and kicking woes have been well documented.
+Placekicking: Auburn’s injuries and kicking woes have been well ed.
 Auburn will either go with Morgan Hull, who has never attempted a field goal in a game, or the injured Wes Byrum, who is only 11 of 19 attempts, with several critical misses.
 Bama’s Leigh Tiffin caught some heat for missing a few field goals here and there, but over all, he’s 16 out of 23, with only one miss inside 40 yards.
 Big Advantage: Alabama.

 Auburn offensive line vs. Alabama defensive line: Most of Auburn’s line returned this season, but due to different conditioning regimens, and training, each guy is about ten pounds lighter.
 Fatigue seems to show up as the game wearson, and Auburn usually gets false starts and holding penalties late.
 There have been issues regarding knowing who to block, and how to block them, as well, with defensive tackles turned loose in the backfield.
 Easily the most disappointing aspect of the 2008 Auburn Tigers has been offensive line play.
 Alabama had apparent serious questions on the line going in, but with the emergence of monster 365 pound nose guard Terrence Cody, weakness has become strength.
 While Cody has eye-popping ability to collapse the middle of the line, it’s the Bama ends who clean up, exploiting one-on-one blocking.
 Brandon Deaderick and Bobby Greenwood have combined for 59 tackles.
 When Cody goes out, Lorenzo Washington has been effective plugging the middle, too.
 Big Advantage: Alabama.